An Overview Of Victorian Morality

-As the name suggests, Victorian morality is defined as "the distillation of the moral views of people living during the time of Queen Victoria's reign (1837-1901), the Victorian era, and of the moral climate of Great Britain in the mid-19th century in general."
+Victorian morality is "the distillation of the moral views of people living during the time of Queen Victoria's reign (1837-1901), the Victorian era, and of the moral climate of Great Britain in the mid-19th century in general."

 Victorian Morality Explained

-Although truthfulness, economizing, duty, personal responsibility, and a strong work ethic were strongly regarded morals of the Victorian era, the years between 1837 and 1901 involved so much more.
-One of the most notable differences involves the stark contrasts between the lifestyles of various people, as documented by Academia.
+Although truthfulness, economizing, duty, personal responsibility, and a strong work ethic were strongly regarded as morals of the Victorian era, the years between 1837 and 1901 involved much more.
+One of the most notable differences involves the stark contrasts between various people's lifestyles, as Academia documented.

-The wealthy and the poor had incredibly different lives.
-Opportunities and expectations for men and women also varied.
-Another central element of Queen Victoria's reign involved industrialism.
-The mid-18th century Industrial Revolution largely prompted this.
+The wealthy and the poor had incredibly different lives, and opportunities and expectations for men and women varied.
+Another central element of Queen Victoria's reign involved industrialism, primarily prompted by the Industrial Revolution in the mid-18th century.

 Quality Of Life

-The high class enjoyed luxurious homes and amenities such as beautiful gardens and servants to cater to their every need.
-By contrast, poor people from this period experienced the polar opposite of luxury.
-Many less fortunate individuals were often forced to make do by living in one small room and going without windows, heat, or even running water.
+The high class enjoyed luxurious homes and amenities, such as beautiful gardens and servants to cater to their every need.
+By contrast, poor people from this period experienced the opposite of luxury.
+Many less fortunate individuals were often forced to make do with living in a tiny room and going without windows, heat, or even running water.

-Many wealthy people did not need to work, due to already having an abundance of resources.
-However, impoverished individuals were forced to work for the sake of putting food on their tables.
-In many cases, the poor children of this era were forced to work along with their parents.
+Many wealthy people did not need to work due to already having abundant resources.
+However, impoverished individuals were forced to work to put food on their tables.
+In many cases, the poor children of this era had to work with their parents.
 Less fortunate families who lacked homes and jobs usually lived in workhouses.

-Amiddle class did exist, although the people in this particular social class only made up 15% of the population.
-In many regards, the middle class was considered to be part of the upper class, seeing as they too lived comfortably, unlike the lower class.
-Middle-class men generally held occupations as attorneys, doctors, shopkeepers, bankers, merchants, and factory owners.
+A middle class did exist, although in many regards, the middle class was considered part of the upper class, as they, too, lived comfortably, unlike the lower class.
+Middle-class men generally worked as attorneys, doctors, shopkeepers, bankers, merchants, and factory owners.